jzeyl/Portfolio/README.md

   -using SQL queries

  ## [Inventory App (Python, SQL)](https://github.com/jzeyl/Inventory-app)
  An app to update an inventory spreadsheet based on a separate sales/estimate spreadsheet.
-This was done as a pure python program, and with equivalent SQL commands.
+This was done as a pure python program and with equivalent SQL commands.

 # Working with 3D data (microCT scan data)
 ## [Ear Measures (R)](https://github.com/jzeyl/Ear-Measures)